 Abstract

 Eukaryotic microbes have three primary mechanisms for feeding: phagotrophy, photosynthesis and osmotrophy.
-Traits associated with the later two functions arose independently multiple times in the eukaryotes.
+Traits associated with the latter two functions arose independently multiple times in the eukaryotes.
 The Fungi successfully coupled osmotrophic functions with filamentous growth, similar traits are also manifest in the Pseudofungi (oomycetes and hyphochytriomycetes).
 Both the Fungi and the Pseudofungi encompass a wide diversity of parasites, including important infectious agents of plants and animals.
 Genome sequencing efforts in both groups has largely focused on host associated microbes (mutualistic symbionts or parasites), providing limited comparisons with free-living relatives.
 Here we report the draft genome sequence of Hyphochytrium catenoides; the first genome sequence for a free-living hyphochytriomycete ‘pseudofungus’.
 This protist has a complex lifecycle involving diverse filamentous structures and a flagellated spore with a single atypical anterior tinselated flagellum.
 Phylogenomic analysis confirms that Hyphochytrium branches sister to the oomycetes.
 We also find a tiny ‘footprint’ of genes that plausibly have a phylogenetic ancestry arising from a plastid endosymbiotic event, leaving the case for, or against, plastid ancestry in the Pseudofungi controversial.
 The H. catenoides genome assembly also includes a significant set of genes of recent ancestry from a large DNA virus introgression, confirmed as integrated by PCR and as expressed by RT-PCR, with related viral derived genes present through-out the oomycetes, suggesting a complex history of viral co-evolution and integration across the Pseudofungi and identifying a mechanism putatively driving horizontal gene transfer in this group.
 We use the genomic data, drug sensitivity studies and high-throughput culture arrays to investigate the ancestry of oomycete/pseudo-fungal characteristics and metabolic traits, demonstrating that these features are derived and therefore likely evolved specifically within the oomycete clade.
 Comparative genomics also reveals clear differences in the repertoire of gene families associated with filamentous growth (i.e. vesicle trafficking systems, cell wall synthesis pathways, motor proteins, photoreceptors) between the fungi and the Pseudofungi, providing a picture of the gene repertoire evolution that underpinned the convergent evolution of filamentous osmotrophic growth within the eukaryotes.

 Introduction